DevOpsKev/management-vpc/state/README.md

 ## Example [S3](https://aws.amazon.com/s3/) Bucket (state storage) and [DynamoDB](https://aws.amazon.com/dynamodb/) (locking)

 To enable remote state storage with S3, we will first create an S3 bucket and then create a DynamoDB table for locking.
 The DynamoDB table must havd a primary key called 'LockID' and please note this is CASE SENSITIVE.
+You will use these assets to manage state for the examples in this repo.

 ### Step by Step